danielkpodo/postman_crash_course/Readme.md

 - Postman has a feature where we can send random testdata to our database by just passing a variable "{{$randomFullName}}"
 - When sending the request sometimes with random variables, sometimes we might not see what we sending.
 So we use the postman console to check the data we sending
 - Make use of the the postman console
+- Anything reponse status code with 200: means that everything is ok

+### What not to use Postman for

+- User interaction
+- Performance Testing
+- Security testing

+NB:// Postman is good for communicating with API's